Merging stellar-mass binary black holes: Formation scenarios

 \subsubsection{Coming closer later in life: classical isolated binary evolution via the common-envelope phase}

-The first possible channel is perhaps the most studied one, placing merging black hole binaries in the same framework as other very close binaries (such as cataclysmic variables) in which at least one of the stars has extended beyond the binary's current orbital separation during an earlier stage of its evolution \citep[e.g.,][]{Paczynski:1976}.
+The first channel we describe is perhaps the most studied one, placing merging black-hole binaries in the same framework as other very close binaries (such as cataclysmic variables) in which at least one of the stars has extended beyond the binary's current orbital separation during an earlier stage of its evolution \citep[e.g.,][]{Paczynski:1976}.

 In this scenario the two stars are born in a relatively wide binary, allowing them space to expand.
-However, at a critical moment in its evolution, the binary is tightened by a factor of two or more orders of magnitude through dynamically unstable mass transfer, known as a common envelope phase; see \citet{Ivanova:2013} for a review.
-The resulting tight binary may then be close enough to merge through gravitational-wave emission. \citet{SmarrBlandford:1976} may have been the first to explicitly point to this channel in the context of compact object binary formation when analyzing the evolutionary history of the Hulse--Taylor binary pulsar.
-The channel has been studied at length over the past 40 years, with significant contributions from \citet{TutukovYungelson:1993,Lipunov:1997,BetheBrown:1998,Nelemans:2003,VossTauris:2003,Pfahl:2005,Dewi:2006,Kalogera:2007,OShaughnessy:2008,Dominik:2012,Belczynski:2016,EldridgeStanway:2016} and many others.
-Rather than summarizing all of the steps and challenges in our understanding of massive binary evolution (see the papers above and the review by \citet{PostnovYungelson:2014} for details), we provide a schematic outline of an evolutionary scenario that leads to the formation of a GW150914-like merging system.
+However, at a critical moment in its evolution, the binary is tightened by a factor of two or more orders of magnitude through dynamically unstable mass transfer, known as a common envelope phase \citep{LivioSoker:1988,Ivanova:2013}.
+The resulting tight binary may then be close enough to merge through gravitational-wave emission. \citet{SmarrBlandford:1976} may have been the first to explicitly point to this channel in the context of compact object binary formation when analysing the evolutionary history of the Hulse--Taylor binary pulsar.
+The channel has been studied at length over the past 40 years, with significant contributions from \citet{TutukovYungelson:1993,Lipunov:1997,BetheBrown:1998,Nelemans:2001,Belczynski:2002,VossTauris:2003,Pfahl:2005,Dewi:2006,Kalogera:2007,OShaughnessy:2008,Dominik:2012,Mennekens:2014,Belczynski:2016,EldridgeStanway:2016} and many others.
+Rather than summarising all of the steps and challenges in our understanding of massive binary evolution (see the papers above and the review by \citet{PostnovYungelson:2014} for details), we provide a schematic outline of an evolutionary scenario that leads to the formation of a GW150914-like merging system.